willfish/markdown-cv/index.md

 I am a senior software engineer with experience in Insurance and Fintech startups specialising in telematics, behavioural profiling and e-commerce.
-I am passionate about delivering well-tested and good quality code and am a fast learner.
+I am passionate about delivering well-tested and good quality code and I am a fast learner.
 I am a good communicator and prefer to resolve problems as a team.
 I like simple code that others are happy to read and extend.
 I am interested in developing my knowledge of modern programming languages and infrastructure tools and am keen on developing skills using modern javascript frameworks including React and Vue.

 ## SUMMARY

-Ruby, Rails, RSpec, Cucumber, Chef, Terraform, Git `Expert (5 years)`
+Ruby, Rails, RSpec, Cucumber
+`Expert (5 years)`

-Linux, Bash
+Linux, Bash, Git, Chef, Terraform
 `Advanced (6 years)`

 Postgres, Javascript, AWS, Redis